endoflife-date/endoflife.date/products/cakephp.md

 # support(X) = releaseDate(X+1) + 1 day
 # For a given major version, the last three minor versions have security support.
 # Do not forget to document the codename in the product's description when adding a new major version.
+(Codename only changes per major version release)
 releases:
 -   releaseCycle: "5.1"
     codename: "Chiffon"